Long-tailed weasel: Description

 The long-tailed weasel is one of the larger weasels (comprising both Neogale and Mustela) in North America.
 There is substantial disagreement both on the upper end of their size and difference in size by sex by source: one indicates a body length of 300–350 mm and a tail comprising 40–70% of the head and body length.
 It adds that in most populations, females are 10–15% smaller than males, thus making them about the same size as large male stoats, according to a second source.
 A third states they range from 11 to 22 inches (280–560 mm) in length, with the tail measuring an additional 3 to 6 inches (80–150 mm).
 It maintains the long-tailed weasel weighs between 3 and 9 ounces (85-267 g) with males being about twice as large as the females.

 The eyes are black in daylight, but glow bright emerald green when caught in a spotlight at night.
 The dorsal fur is brown in summer, while the underparts are whitish and tinged with yellowish or buffy brown from the chin to the inguinal region.
 The tail has a distinct black tip.
 Long-tailed weasels in Florida and the southwestern US may have facial markings of a white or yellowish colour.
 In northern areas in winter, the long-tailed weasel's fur becomes white, sometimes with yellow tints, but the tail retains its black tip.
 The long-tailed weasel moults twice annually, once in autumn (October to mid-November) and once in spring (March–April).
 Each moult takes about 3–4 weeks and is governed by day length and mediated by the pituitary gland.
 Unlike the stoat, whose soles are thickly furred all year, the long-tailed weasel's soles are naked in summer.

 The long-tailed weasel has well-developed anal scent glands, which produce a strong and musky odour.
 Analysis of a dichloromethane extract of the anal gland secretion showed it contained 2,2-dimethylthietane, 2,4-dimethylthietane, 2,3-dimethylthietane, 2-propylthietane, 3,3-dimethyl-1,2-dithiolane, 3-ethyl-1,2-dithiolane, indole and 2-aminoacetophenone.
 Unlike skunks, which spray their musk, the long-tailed weasel drags and rubs its body over surfaces in order to leave the scent, to mark their territory and, when startled or threatened, to discourage predators.

 Habitat

 Habitat type

 Long-tailed weasels are found in a variety of habitats, but have been found to make use of both coniferous and deciduous forests in a mix of mid-successional and early-successional stages.
 They prefer open forests, wooded areas, or shrub lands as they offer optimal cover for habitation and hunting.
-Long-tailed weasal habitats range in altitude from sea level to alpine meadow.
+Long-tailed weasel habitats range in altitude from sea level to alpine meadow.
 Typically, long-tailed weasels are not present in dry brush, shrub, and scrub habitats such as deserts.
 It is assumed that long-tailed weasels are susceptible to habitat fragmentation, as they avoid habitation of areas used for farming.